 Funeral plans may be set up directly by funeral directors, or by national providers, to allow you to choose the funeral arrangements you want and to pay the whole, or a large part, of the arrangements in advance.
+They are usually a late life planning decision, but can also be done for those in different life stages, or those with terminal illnesses, or for example.

 Whether you are buying direct from your local funeral director or from a national provider of plans, you are able to choose from a wide range of packages – from simple funeral plans to something more elaborate.
 The choice is very much your own.